stackbuilders/assertive-ts/docs/jest-tutorial.md

 npx tsc -init
 ```

-Let's also create a jest config file at the root directory by running the following command:
+Let's also create a jest configuration file at the root directory by running the following command:
 ```
 npx ts-jest config:init
 ```